openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/intro.md

 ## Introduction

-The OpenVINO™ 2.0 introduced to simplify migration of user applications from the frameworks like TensorFlow, PyTorch, ONNX, etc to OpenVINO runtime and make the OpenVINO™ API more user-friendly.
+The OpenVINO™ 2.0 is introduced to simplify migration of user applications from the frameworks like TensorFlow, PyTorch, ONNX, etc to OpenVINO runtime and make the OpenVINO™ API more user-friendly.
 This includes changes in several OpenVINO components:

 - Previous versions of Model Optimizer were allowed to change the original input format of framework models:
   - Applying input precision changes for some types of models.
 For example, neural langauge processing models with `I64` input are becoming to have `I32` input element type.